Ducati: Past variants

-On current Ducati motors, except for the Desmosedici and 1199 Panigale, the valves are actuated by a standard valve cam shaft which is rotated by a timing belt driven by the motor directly.
-The teeth on the belt keep the camshaft drive pulleys indexed.
 On older Ducati motors, prior to 1986, drive was by solid shaft that transferred to the camshaft through bevel-cut gears.
 This method of valve actuation was used on many of Ducati's older single-cylinder motorcycles — the shaft tube is visible on the outside of the cylinder.

-Ducati is also famous for using the desmodromic valve system championed by engineer and designer Fabio Taglioni, though the firm has also used engines that use valve springs to close their valves.
 In the early days, Ducati reserved the desmodromic valve heads for its higher performance bikes and its race bikes.
 These valves do not suffer from valve float at high engine speeds, thus a desmodromic engine is capable of far higher revolutions than a similarly configured engine with traditional spring-valve heads.

-In the 1960s and 1970s, Ducati produced a wide range of small two-stroke bikes, mainly sub-100 cc capacities.
-Large quantities of some models were exported to the United States.

-Ducati has produced the following motorcycle engine types: